-We as a staff love talking about the films of the festival to anyone, anytime, almost any place.
+We, as a staff, love talking about the films of the festival to anyone, anytime, almost any place.
 Now is the time we get talk about them non-stop with everyone else and we're taking full advantage.
-So, what are the Staff Picks of the 2018 AJFF?
+So, what are the Staff Picks of the 2020 AJFF?

-The full lineup for the 2018 AJFF will be unveiled on January 5 and we can't wait for you to see everything in store for this year!
-But, as in year's past, we've got something extra special planned for our Opening, Closing, and Young Professionals Nights.
+The full lineup for the 2020 AJFF will be unveiled on January 10 and we can't wait for you to see everything in store for this year!
+But, as in years past, we've got something extra special planned for our Opening, Closing, and Young Professionals Nights.
 We thought we'd fill you in a little early on these films.